-- The Difference Between Required Rate of Return & Annual Return
+The Difference Between Internal Rate of Return and Return on Investment

 The most common measurement of investment earnings is the Return on Investment.
 You can quickly see whether your investments have increased or devalued within a measured period of time.
 The Internal Rate of Return measures the yearly compound rate, or yield, you might enjoy from the amount you invested based on expected cash flows until investment maturity.
 IRR is more complex than ROI because it measures the timing of cash flows along with the documented increase in an investment's value.